 A significant portion of infrastructure assets related to governmental activities and business-type activities is built by developers and contributed to the Township.
-Once the Township has valid title to the property, the related capital assets are recorded at fair value on the government-wide financial statements and on the proprietary funds financial statements, as applicable.
-During the year ended December 31, 2017, there were no infrastructure assets contributed by developers.
+Once the Township has valid title to the property, the related capital assets are recorded at acquisition value on the government-wide financial statements and on the proprietary fund's financial statements, as applicable.
+During the year ended December 31, 2018, approximately \$1,060,000 of infrastructure assets were contributed by developers.